Create and manage network proxy Load Balancer

 To move listeners to the change settings page, follow these steps:

-1. From the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Networking > Load Balancer.

 2. Click the Load Balancer menu.

-• When you move to the change listener settings screen, you can view the listeners you set upon creating the Load Balancer as a Default.
+• When you move to the Change listener settings page, you can view the listeners you set upon creating the load balancer as a default.

 Add listener